-- The Snapshot Factor is 1.00-the reserve percentage, such as 1.00-0.30=0.70.
+- The Snapshot Factor is 1.00 minus the reserve percentage, such as 1.00 - 0.10 = 0.90.

-This scenario will use snapshots and will use the default snapshot reserve of 30%.
+This scenario will use snapshots and will use the default snapshot reserve of 10 percent.

 Total Storage Need

 By applying the Snapshot Factor to the Initial Usable Storage Need, the Total Storage Need can be calculated.
 The result is the amount of required storage space.
 This figure can then be used as a constant during other steps of the planning process, such as determining the best array size and configuration.